Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 Plan the perfect fall getaway from Tulsa and head to Beaver Lake.
 Beaver Lake is touted for its crystal-clear mountain water, spectacular views of the Ozarks, and its proximity to the quaint mountain town of Eureka Springs.

-The town is a great place to base from during a northwest Arkansas weekend getaway because it is close to many great hiking and mountain biking trails.
+It is a great place to base yourself during a weekend getaway in northwest Arkansas because it is close to many great hiking and mountain biking trails.

-If you’re into unique history, check out the historic 1886 Crescent Hotel.
-It is said to be one of the most haunted places in America.
+If you’re into history, check out the historic 1886 Crescent Hotel.
+It is said to be one of the most haunted hotels in America.

 24. Mount Nebo State Park

 Mount Nebo State Park is filled with natural beauty and offers a variety of activities.
-If you’re looking for an outdoor weekend road trip idea, this Arkansas state park has what you need.
+This Arkansas state park has what you need for an outdoor weekend road trip idea.

-Along with incredible views from the mountains around it as well as Lake Dardanelle, there are also plenty of historic trails to hike or mountain bike on your trip here.
+It has incredible views from the mountains around it and Lake Dardanelle.
+There are also historic trails to hike or mountain bike.

 25. Petit Jean State Park